kamir/kstreams-perf-test/README.md

 + Confluent platform is installed.
 You can download it [here](https://www.confluent.io/download).
 + Docker and Docker compose are installed

-### Step by step approach:

-+ start the `kafka-producer-perf` test to generate some test data into topic t1.
+### Preparation:
 First, you should prepare your environment so that you can use the Confluent platform tools.
 If not done yet, please define `JAVA_HOME` and `CONFLUENT_HOME` environment variables.
 ```
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_221.jdk/Contents/Home
-export CONFLUENT_HOME=/Users/mkampf/bin/confluent-5.4.0
+export CONFLUENT_HOME=<<<PATH TO YOUR CONFLUENT PLATFORM INSTALLATION>>>/bin/confluent-5.4.0
 ```
+### Step by step approach:
+We simulate a data ingestion workload using the `kafka-producer-perf-test`.
+Some other data generators are available, but more on this later.

++ start the `kafka-producer-perf-test` to generate some test data into topic *t1*.

-The message producer can be executed with this command:
+The sample message producer can be executed with this command:
 ```
 $CONFLUENT_HOME/bin/kafka-producer-perf-test --topic t1 --num-records 10 --record-size 1024 --throughput -1 --producer-props acks=1 bootstrap.servers=127.0.0.1:9092 buffer.memory=67108864 batch.size=8196
 ```
-In case you are interested in metrics in deep details, please append the argument: `--print-metrics`.
+In case you are interested in more metrics and more details, please append the argument: `--print-metrics`.

 +  start the KStreams performance testing app in this project, using the default settings, defined in the `pom.xml`file.